 The household uses for horseshoes are countless.
-If you’re able to weld, weld two shoes together at the toe to make bookends, or use a stack of horseshoes as a bookend.
+If you’re able to weld, I would recommend you click here to get the best 110v stick welder and weld two shoes together at the toe to make bookends, or use a stack of horseshoes as a bookend.
 Horseshoes which are heated and bent outward at the heels can be fastened to a board to make a set of coat hooks.
 Shoes can also be nailed to shelves to give them an equestrian touch.
 Decorated (beaded or jeweled) horseshoes can make great wall decorations, and don’t forget to put a horseshoe (with the heels pointed upward to keep in the luck!) above the entranceway to your home.

 Get creative; old equipment doesn’t have to stay in the barn.
 Bring it home and put it to good use.